Common questions about Tribe

 How much can I get paid?

 As quickly as you need it.
-It takes just a minute to raise a job or care opportunity and is sent out to the community instantly.
+It takes just a minute to craete a call for help and is sent out to the community instantly.
 You choose who you want to receive help from and the time.

 Who ever you choose.
 Tribe isn't a care company, it is a facilitator to those who need help and those who can help.
-You take your pick of the carers near to you and it is them who is your care provider.
+You take your pick of the support providers around you.

 Do I have to pay anything?

-Yes and No. You can put out voluntary jobs and care opportunities, pay carers directly or use care package credits through your local council.
-Tribe is a free platform and so the only cost is for your personalised care and support.
+Yes and No. You can put out voluntary and paid opportunities, pay support providers directly or use support package credits through your local council.
+Tribe is a free platform and so the only cost is for your personalised support.

 What problem is Tribe trying to solve?

 A national shortage of 90,000 carers.
-To upskill a carer, care companies incur a £3,500 training charge.
-Accelerated by Brexit, industry churn has now been increased to 33% which has made it impossible to train new carers fast enough.
+To upskill a support provider, care companies incur a £3,500 training charge.
+Accelerated by Brexit, industry churn has now been increased to 33% which has made it impossible to train new support providers fast enough.
 Training charges incurred by care companies are being passed on to local government with administration charges as high as 30% - This is a particularly big problem in rural areas and clearly the model is no longer sustainable.
 Preventative service withdrawal is also accelerating the industry crisis.
 Ultimately thousands of vulnerable and socially isolated people are going without help.

 What evidence is there to indicate that Tribe is effective?